Healthy soil, healthy plants, healthy people

 These microbes break down organic matter, cycle nutrients, build soil structure and protect plants from disease.
 Healthy, living soils hold more carbon and water, and deliver nutrients more effectively to crops.

-When soils lose their microbial life, plants struggle and nutrient density declines.
+When soils lose their microbial life, plants struggle and there could be a decrease in nutrient density.

 Nutrient-rich vs depleted soil